firesidefiction/firesidefiction.github.io/about.md

 ### Manuscript formatting

 Please use standard manuscript format.
 We’ve been loose about this requirement in the past, but we are not going to be any longer.
-Here is a good guide to standard manuscript format.
+[Here is a good guide to standard manuscript format](http://www.sfwa.org/2008/11/manuscript-preparation/).

 Please use only Times New Roman or a Courier font.
-Our managing editor is low vision and would like to be able to actually read your story, and serifed fonts help with this.
-And please only use one font and do not use font colors other than black, backgrounds, or any illustrations.
+Our managing editor is low vision and would like to be able to actually read your story, and serif fonts help with this.
+Please only use one font and do not use font colors other than black.
+Don’t include backgrounds, or any illustrations.

 Make sure you’ve turned off mark-up and sent a document free of comments and edits.